Pay and piece rates

 Hourly rates

-Use our Pay Calculator to check minimum hourly pay rates and allowances under the awards.
+Employees can be paid an hourly rate for each hour they work.
+You can check minimum hourly pay rates and allowances by using our Pay Calculator.
 You can also download the award pay guides from Pay guides.

 Examples of minimum hourly pay rates